codeandwork/courses/courses/java/classes.md

 ## Exercise 3
-You have the following relation ship of entities:
+You have the following relations between entities:
 * There is a *Library* that has a collection of *Book*s
 * Each *Book* has an *Author*
 * The *Library* is operated by a *Librarian*
 * The user can make request regarding authors and book availability only by asking the Librarian.
 No direct contact to the other entities should be attempted!
+* For all of the following classes create the getter and setter methods for interacting with their fields

 ## Exercise 3 (continued)